 Can I pay for things in foreign currency?

 Usually not.
 It might work at the hotel, but in general you’d need to use Icelandic Krónur (ISK) or VISA card.

 You can do so at the money exchange point at the Keflavik Intl.
 Airport’s arrival hall or at any local bank.

 Yes and you can do so even at the hotel.
 The main and probably the only reason why we have still water in bottles is because of the tourists.
 So please help us to avoid producing more plastic by bringing your personal reusable bottle and fill the water from the tap.

-I hope this Q&A list was useful for you and if did, please share it with your friends.1 Thank you! 🙂
+I hope this Q&A list was useful for you!
+If you have some other questions, text us on our Facebook page.1 Thank you! 🙂